qutip/qutip-tutorials/tutorials-v4/miscellaneous/excitation-number-restricted-states-jc-chain.md

     # atomic annihilation operators
     sm = d[1::2]

-    # when constructing the Hamiltonian notice the ordering of annihilation and creation operators (see introduction)
+    # notice the ordering of annihilation and creation operators
     H0 = sum([aa.dag() * aa for aa in a]) + sum([s.dag() * s for s in sm])

     # atom-cavity couplings